conduktor/conduktor-docs/docs/gateway/get-started/support/data-privacy.md

 Conduktor Gateway is installed on your infrastructure and stores its configuration on your disk and Kafka cluster.
 It is not stored nor sent anywhere else..

-Conduktor Gatway will store usernames & passwords you supply to connect to different technologies such as Apache Kafka, Schema Registry etc.
+Conduktor Gateway will store usernames & passwords you supply to connect to different technologies such as Apache Kafka, Schema Registry etc.

 ### Data: not sent anywhere